HexadecimalNibble/docs/docs/roadrunner/about.md

 ## Coordinate Frame
 Roadrunner operates on an alliance-centric coordinate frame with coordinate (0, 0) being the center of the field and coordinate (-72, -72) being the bottom left corner from the point of view of the alliance.

 Roadrunner's coordinates coorespond to inches.
-For example, the coordiante (20, 30) would be located here:
+For example, the coordinate (20, 30) would be located here:

 # Installation
 For installation instructions, see: [https://rr.brott.dev/docs/v1-0/installation/](https://rr.brott.dev/docs/v1-0/installation/).